farosaves/faro/notes/Wording.md

 ## V3 - show hn
 Show HN: chrome ext for managing reading - web clipper meets bookmark manager

-When you're reading online and come across something you'd like to be able to revisit later there's no really good option of saving it (afaik)
+When you're reading online and come across something you'd like to be able to revisit later there's no really good option of saving it.
-The extension is designed exactly to make revisiting as easy as possible.
+The extension is designed to make revisiting as easy as possible.
 More info on the web store page: https://chromewebstore.google.com/detail/faros/pdndbnolgapjdcebajmgcehndggfegeo